diMosella/GeoWeb-BrowserTests/frontend/README.md

 This section described common problems we discovered and how to fix them.

 ## Firefox exits with a WebDriverError
-This is due to `data-test.knmi.nl` having an invalid SSL certificate.
+This might be due to having an invalid SSL certificate.
 Firefox cannot handle this and exits and efforts to make Firefox not verify SSL certificates are so far unsuccessful.
 TODO: fix Firefox SSL certificate ignore.